HappyFunCorp/nfct/HOWTO.md

 # HOWTO Construct a Non-Fungible Computing Token

 This tutorial describes how to code a [Non-Fungible Computing Token](./MANIFESTO.md).
 It doubles as a fairly advanced Ethereum programming tutorial; if you want to catch up on the basics, first, such as what blockchain programming entails, and how to connect to a blockchain from the web, you might want to start with our [Ethereum Programming for Web Developers](https://happyfuncorp.com/whitepapers/webthereum) tutorial.
+If you want to know _why_ we're doing this, see our [NFCT manifesto](./MANIFESTO.md).

 ## 1. Credits